cdtoews/12-step-meeting-pdf/readme.txt

 == Description ==

-If you use the '12 Step Meeting List', you know the PDF generation in that plugin is lacking.
+If you use the '12 Step Meeting List', this plugin will help with printing meeting lists.
 I created this plugin to help my own group, and decided to make the plugin publicly available.
 You can choose the page size and orientation.
+Currently it only supports listed the meetings in columns.
+The plugin assumes that your region is your state, and sub-region is the city.

 Source Code: https://github.com/cdtoews/12-step-meeting-pdf